select i.*, substring_index(group_concat(distinct pa.country order by rsi.date_added desc),',',-1) as source_country

 Germination: sow seed 1/4" deep, tamp the soil, mulch the seed bed

-Discover the captivating beauty of Picea pungens var. glauca Blue Spruce.
+Discover the captivating beauty of Picea pungens var. glauca - Blue Spruce.
 With its intense blue color, this popular ornamental tree will add a touch of elegance to any landscape.
 The Kaibab source, known for its stunning blue color, ensures that a high percentage of seedlings will display the striking blue needles.
-However, if you're looking for an even more vibrant blue, our Majestic seed source is the perfect choice.
-This variety is also grown for the cut Christmas tree industry.

-This medium-sized evergreen tree can reach heights of 25-30 meters and has a conical crown.
+This medium-sized evergreen tree can reach heights of 90 ft and has a conical crown.
 Its needle-like leaves are rhombic in shape and vary from dull gray-green to bright glaucous blue.
 The tip of the leaves is sharply pointed, giving the tree its specific epithet pungens.

 The Blue Spruce has pendulous seed cones that open to reveal their thin, flexible scales.
 The cones mature to a pale brown color and contain black seeds with a pale brown wing.
 These trees have a deeply penetrating root system, which helps anchor them against strong winds.